 Save changes as a custom view - saves changes as a custom view, which is related to the original view and updates when the original view is updated.

-When you create a new workbook, or edit an existing workbook on Tableau Server or Tableau Online, you can save your work at any time.
+When you create a new workbook or edit an existing workbook on Tableau Server or Tableau Cloud, you can save your work at any time.

 To save a workbook:

 In web editing mode, select File > Save.